-He is also Founder of Terreform, a non-profit Organization devoted to urban and environmental research and intervention.
-Currently funded research includes a project to examine the limits of self-sufficiency within New York City and a study on sustainable transport systems.
+He is also Founder of Terreform, a non-profit organization devoted to urban and environmental research and intervention.
+Research includes a project to examine the limits of self-sufficiency within New York City and a study on sustainable transport systems.

 He studied architecture at Harvard University and the Massachusetts Institute of Technology (MIT).
-He also holds degrees from the University of Chicago and Columbia.
+He also holds degrees from the University of Chicago and Columbia University.

-From 1993 until 2000, he was Professor of Urbanism and Director of the Institute of Urbanism at the Academy of Fine Arts in Vienna.
-He has also been professor at numerous architecture schools including Cooper Union, Colombia, Yale and Harvard and also the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.
+He was Professor of Urbanism and Director of the Institute of Urbanism at the Academy of Fine Arts in Vienna (1993-2000).
+He was also professor at Cooper Union, Colombia, Yale and Harvard in the USA, as well as the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.

 The studio is the recipient of a variety of awards including three ID Awards and a Progressive Architecture Award.
-In 2005/06, Michael Sorkin directed studio projects for the post-Katrina reconstruction of Biloxi and New Orleans, and is currently at work on a plan for a self-sufficient, post-petroleum city in the Ecuadorian Amazon.
+In 2005/06, Michael Sorkin directed studio projects for the post-Katrina reconstruction of Biloxi and New Orleans, and works on a plan for a self-sufficient, post-petroleum city in the Ecuadorian Amazon.
 In 2009, he was appointed a Fellow of the American Academy of Arts & Sciences.